IntoTheVoid07/nd013-c1-vision-starter/README.md

 python experiments/model_main_tf2.py --model_dir=experiments/reference --pipeline_config_path=experiments/reference/pipeline_new.config --checkpoint_dir=experiments/reference
 ```

-This wasn't described in the project instructions but after realizing a single blue dot point for the Detection boxes seemed off, I found a similar question on the Udacity Knowledge forms where after each time I hit, "Waiting for next checkpoint", I edited the experiment/reference/checkpoint file's 'model_checkpoint_path' field to increment the ckpt-<x> option (i.e. ckpt-1 through ckpt-6).
+This wasn't described in the project instructions but after realizing a single blue dot point for the Detection boxes seemed off, I found a similar question on the Udacity Knowledge forums where after each time I hit, "Waiting for next checkpoint", I edited the experiment/reference/checkpoint file's 'model_checkpoint_path' field to increment the ckpt-<x> option (i.e. ckpt-1 through ckpt-6).

 This generated the following evaluations: